librenms/librenms/doc/Support/Performance.md

 ### Example CentOS 7 configuration for distributed pollers (PHP 7.2)

+**Note: The file_cache method is not advised for the web servers.
+If you want to enable opcache on your webservers, delete the lines pertaining to 'file_cache' and do not create the /tmp/cache directory.
+Some OS distributions aslo have separate php configurations for cli and webservers.**

 Create a cache directory that is writable by the librenms user first:
 `sudo mkdir -p /tmp/cache && sudo chmod 775 /tmp/cache && sudo chown -R librenms /tmp/cache`